Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Introduction

 In order to meet demand in the face of asymmetric traffic, bike-sharing system operators seek to \emph{rebalance} the system by moving bikes from locations with too few open docks to locations with too few bikes.
 To facilitate these operations, a burst of recent research has investigated models and algorithms to increase their efficiency and increase customer satisfaction.
 While similar in spirit to some of the literature on rebalancing, in this work we use a different control to increase customer satisfaction.
 Specifically, we answer the question \emph{how should bike-sharing systems allocate dock capacity to stations within the system so as to minimize the number of dissatisfied customers}?

-The potential in reallocating capacity is easily detected through a superficial analysis of usage data (cf. Figure \ref{fig:fill_levels}).
+A superficial analysis of usage data reveals that there may be potential in reallocating capacity: some stations have spare capacity that users never or rarely use (see Figure \ref{fig:fill_levels}) whereas other stations have all of their capacity used on most days.
 We give a more theoretically grounded answer to this question by developing two optimization models, both based on the underlying metric that system performance is captured by the expected number of customers that do not receive service.
 In the first model, we focus on planning one day, say 6am-midnight, where for each station we determine its allocation of bikes and docks; this framework assumes that there is sufficient rebalancing capacity overnight to restore the desired bike allocation by 6am the next morning.
 Since in practice this turns out to be quite difficult, the second model considers a set-up induced by a long-run average which assumes that no rebalancing happens at all; in a sense, this exhibits the opposite regime.
-The theory developed in this paper enabled extensive computational experiments on real data-sets; through these we found that there are dock allocations that simultaneously perform well with respect to both models, yielding improvements to both (in comparison to the current allocation) of up to 20\%.
-In Chicago and New York City, system operators have moved hundreds of docks based on these results.
+The theory developed in this paper enabled extensive computational experiments on real data sets; through these we found that there are dock allocations that simultaneously perform well with respect to both models, yielding improvements to both (in comparison to the current allocation) of up to 20\%. {These results were leveraged by system operators in Chicago and New York City and led to 100 (200) docks being moved in New York City (Chicago).
+Convinced by the impact analysis in these cities, operators of other major US bike-sharing systems, including Blue Bikes in Boston and Capital Bikeshare in Washington, D.C., have run our analysis on their data to capture the potential of reallocated dock capacity as well.}